parthchandra/spark/docs/configuration.md

     Effectively, each stream will consume at most this number of records per second.
     Setting this configuration to 0 or a negative number will put no limit on the rate.
     See the <a href="streaming-programming-guide.html#deploying-applications">deployment guide</a>
-    in the Spark Streaming programing guide for mode details.
+    in the Spark Streaming programming guide for mode details.
   </td>
 </tr>
 <tr>